joshbmartin/joshbmartin.github.io/_posts/2019-08-09-Synology-NAS-Deployment.md

 finished: true
 ---

 A client reached out recently requesting to upgrade their storage solution for their office.
 They have roughly 12 users and they're expanding to a second office in another state with a handfull of users.
 Currently an internal HDD on a Windows 7 machine is being utilized as a network drive for the main office (Office A).
-The remote office (Office B) uses LogMeIn to a machine in the main office in order to access the drive.
+The remote office (Office B) uses LogMeIn to access a machine in Office A in order to access the drive.
 They aren't interested in setting up a full domain yet and AWS solutions are too pricey per month for the amount of data they're accessing.

 # In comes Synology